PCRuniversum/RDML/inst/RDMLedit/md/help.md

 rdmlEdit allows viewing, editing, merging and creating files in RDML format.
+It can be accessed as a web server (http://shtest.evrogen.net/rdmlEdit/) or deployed locally using *rdmlEdit()* function.

 GUI consists of five tabs: